mrspeaker/teletest/README.md

 -------------
  X |  O  | X

 - Controversial move there by X... let's see how O comes back...
 The atmosphere here is tense.
 The crowd knows what's at stake... *OH, look at that!* A quick 1-2 by X and O and a block by O... we haven't seen this kind of aggression in naughts n crosses since 1974 grand championship where 3 people died...
+Disappointing end.
+Just like the grand championship of 1975.

 - Good point Cotton, let's see if it pays off him.
  I can't figure out which cursor is mine haha